canwe/blog/_posts/2012-02-15-how-i-scrap-web-pages.md

   - Web
 ---

 Often I need to pull some content out of web pages.
-Of course, I can always do a simple *Ctrl C*.Â But many times, I want the scrapped content to be in a different format than it's already in.
-So,Â I used to write Java code that downloads the content and do some XML parsing and then converts it into the format I want.
+Of course, I can always do a simple *Ctrl C*.
+But many times, I want the scrapped content to be in a different format than it's already in.
+So, I used to write Java code that downloads the content and do some XML parsing and then converts it into the format I want.
 But, this became a tedious process soon.

 So, these days I figured out another easy way to do the web scraping.
 JQuery!